kaust-library/Introduction_Python/README.md

 >>>
 ```

-A quick reminder of Python.
-First numbers, than strings
+A quick reminder of Python, number representation, some string manipulation, some control flow, etc:

 ```Python
 >>> c = 300_000_000_00 # speed of light in vacum in SI units (m/s).